 The Prosperity Project will look at how a more enabling environment for Indigenous enterprise could be created and which models of support and corporate partnerships work most effectively in which context.
 It will also look at strategies to improve the accountability and effectiveness of Indigenous corporations.

-Submission to the Productivity Commission on the Preliminary Findings Report: Introducing Competition and Informed User Choice into Human Services: Identifying Sectors for Reform
+Submission to Productivity Commission - Draft report: Introducing Competition and Informed User Choice into Human Services

 Media & Commentary